TOAST-DOCS/API-Gateway/en/console-guide.md

     - **Status of API Key**: Select the status of API key.
         - ACTIVE: API key is active and can be used.
         - INACTIVE: API key is inactive and cannot be used.
+        - **Primary API Key**: When selected user customization, it is generated by directly entering the Primary Key value.
+When not selected, it is automatically generated as an arbitrary string.
+        - **Secondary API Key**: When selected user customization, it is generated by directly entering the Secondary Key value.
+When not selected, it is automatically generated as an arbitrary string.
+> **[Caution]** Custom Primary/Secondary API Key
+> For custom Primary/Secondary API Key, it is generated with a string of at least 10 alphanumeric characters and numbers.
+> Must be unique across API Gateway services.
+> It is recommended to make the keys complicated and not to be exposed.

+### Export API Key
+Export a registered API Key in CSV format file.

+1. On the API Key list page, click on **Export** button.
+2. Download CSV file.

+> [Note] Only API Keys that are queried in API Key list are exported to a file.

+### Import API Key
+Import API keys with CSV format file.

+1. On API Key list page, click **Import** button and then click on **Select File** button to select CSV file to import.
+2. A list of API keys registered based on CSV files is displayed on the screen.
+    - If the imported data includes some parts to be modified, the data cannot be imported.
+3. Click on **Import** button.

+> **[Note]** Import failed when API Key is duplicated
+> All API keys Importing fails if duplicate Primary API Key and Secondary API Key exists.
+Please modify the duplicate API key and import it again.

 ### Edit API Key
 1. Select the API key to edit in the API key list.